Xillv/Code-for-AEGCN-Glove/README.md

 }
 ```
 # Acknowledgement
-This work is mainly based on the repositories of [ASGCN](https://github.com/GeneZC/ASGCN) and [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).Thanks a million to anyone who assist to this work and their valuable devotion!
+This work is mainly based on the repositories of [ASGCN](https://github.com/GeneZC/ASGCN) and [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).Thanks a million to anyone who assists with this work and their valuable devotion!